ZBok/BetterVanillaPirates/readme.md

 - 30+ new combat missions (jobs and spaceport) with tonnes of variety and unusual low-chance variations in human space, complete with corresponding regional NPC assistance in many cases.
 These new missions include planetary defence, multiple wave planetary defence, nearby pirate blockade destruction and more.
 They range from 1mil to 20mil payouts, but the toughest jobs require extremely expensive fleets to complete without losses.
 Some of these involve gigantic fleet battles so take care!

+- Many new variations of the "Marauder Hunted" mission, the "invisible" mission present in vanilla, where Marauder Bounty Hunters will occasionally hunt you down without warning if your combat rating is high enough.
+These new variations scale with combat rating, and come in two distinct flavours - small, homogeneous fleets of elite heavy warships with customised outfit combinations, and larger rag-tag fleets including all types of ships.

 - Note that no existing missions/jobs are altered, just new ones are added.
-All new jobs are repeating and can be declined with no penalty.
+All new missions are repeating and can be declined with no penalty.

-- Progressively introduces Hai+limited Korath exile outfits, and the Kestrel, and then finally Hai/Korath fitted Kestrels, into ambient pirate/merchant fleets, mission targets (as  described above), and the Marauder Bounty Hunted fleet (that Marauder fleet that hunts you down occasionally).
+- Progressively introduces Hai+limited Korath exile outfits (heat shunts only), and the Kestrel, and then finally Hai/Korath fitted Kestrels, into ambient pirate/merchant fleets, mission targets (as  described above), and the Marauder Bounty Hunted fleet (that Marauder fleet that hunts you down occasionally if your combabt rating is high enough).

 - Introduces pirates in ships they don't normally use, such as the Protector, Vanguard, Osprey, Aerie, Mule, in correct regions.
 Pirates in military ships including Dreadnought, Skein, Frigate, Gunboat are added after main story completion.
 You'll see these extremely rarely in ambient fleets and as mission targets.

 - Additions described above that are based on storyline completion or Kestrel mission completion are applied retroactively.
 This means that you'll see all the changes on a save where you've completed these already, at least after you land once or twice post plugin install.

-- Many new variations of the "Marauder Hunted" missions.
-As your combat rating gets very high, you will see much tougher Bounty Hunter fleets occasionally hunt you down.
-These come in two distinct flavours - small, homogeneous fleets of elite heavy warships with customised outfit combinations, and larger rag-tag fleets including all types of ships.

 - *NEW* Now adds Korath Automata raid missions (spaceport) on certain Syndicate systems after the Korath Exiles start producing automata.
 Just like the Raider Attack missions in vanilla, just with Automata.
 You can now farm Sestor/Mereti ships post Wanderer storyline!